mathewgomas-alfred/mathewgomas.io/contributors_manual/user_support.rst

 #.
 Explain steps the user needs to make clearly, for example if you need them to change something in settings, clearly state the whole path of buttons and tabs to get there.

 #.
-Instead of :menuselection:`Settings --> Configure Krita...` use just :menuselection:`Configure Krita` -- it's easy enough to find and Mac users (where you need to select :menuselection:`Krita --> Settings`) won't get confused.
+Instead of :menuselection:`Settings --> Configure Krita...` use just :menuselection:`Configure Krita` -- it's easy enough to find and Mac users (where you need to select :menuselection:`Krita --> Preferences...`) won't get confused.

 #.
 If you ask for an image, mention usage of `Imgur <https://imgur.com>`_ or `Pasteboard <https://pasteboard.co>`_ (:ref:`intro_user_support_sharing_files`), otherwise Reddit users might create a new post with this image instead of including it to the old conversation.